Medical-AI-Lab/Nervus/README.md

 # Tutorial
-Tutorial for Nervus library is availabel on Google Colaboratory.
+Tutorial for Nervus library is available on Google Colaboratory.
 To do the tutorial, please visit this site [https://colab.research.google.com/drive/1710VAktDPVyPZdRo39UrSAtuVBYdFsCT].